Pretty Hard Cases

 Pretty Hard Cases is a Canadian police procedural crime comedy-drama television series that premiered on CBC Television on February 3, 2021.
 Originally announced with the working title Lady Dicks, the series was created by Tassie Cameron and Sherry White.
 In March 2021, the series was renewed for a second season, which premiered on January 5, 2022.
 IMDb TV became official co-producer for the series' second season, with the second season released on IMDb TV on April 22, 2022.
 In June 2022, at CBC's upfronts announcement event, the show was renewed for a third season, with Amazon Freevee (the renamed IMDb TV) still committed and on board to co-fund, co-produce and broadcast in the United States.
-Season 3 premiered on January 4, 2023 on CBC and CBC Gem in Canada, and on November 29 on Freevee.
+The third and final season premiered on January 4, 2023 on CBC and CBC Gem in Canada, and on November 29 on Freevee.

-The CBC announced in February 2023 that the show will end at the conclusion of the third season on March 8.

 Premise

 The series follows two detectives in their early 40s: Sam Wazowski, an uptight and by-the-book guns and gangs detective, and Kelly Duff, a streetwise narcotics detective.
 Both are ambitious and accomplished in their own way, excelling at work while struggling with their personal lives.
 They drive one another crazy, but also appreciate each other's strengths, and somehow manage to work together.